 However, you’ll need to secure parking for your car before ascending into Orvieto’s old town–you can’t drive there without a permit.

 If you’d rather skip worrying about transportation, this popular day trip includes a visit to Orvieto, a wine tasting at a vineyard, and a visit to beautiful Assisi!

 Orvieto is tiny, and once you ride the funicular and/or escalators up into the old town, you won’t need to do anything other than walk to get around!

-During our time in Orvieto, we walked directly from one side to the other in less than half an hour, and we weren’t moving particularly fast.
+When visiting Orvieto, we walked directly from one side to the other in less than half an hour, and we weren’t moving particularly fast.

-How Long to Stay in Orvieto
+How Long to Visit Orvieto, Italy